telerik/kendo-ui-core/docs/install/bower.md

 }
 ```

-Upon install/update you will be prompted for your Telerik username and password.

-> The professional bower package is available only for licensed user accounts; *it is not accessible for trial accounts*.
-> The initial installation may **request your password multiple times**.
-You may avoid this by [persisting your password](http://stackoverflow.com/questions/2233590/is-there-a-way-to-make-git-remember-the-password-for-webdav-remotes).
+> The installation may **request your password multiple times**.
+See the next section.

 ## Storing repository credentials

-To avoid retyping the user name/password entry when deploying, store the credentials in a [.netrc file](http://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-File.html)

-This file must be located at your home directory.
-That would be `~/.netrc` for \*NIX systems and `%HOME%\_netrc` for Windows.
+Credentials can be cached to avoid retyping them.
+The simplest option is to store them as plain text in a [.netrc file](http://www.mavetju.org/unix/netrc.php).

-You can use Git credential helpers as an alternative to storing the password as plain text.
+You can use Git credential helpers as a secure alternative.
 See the discussion in [on Stack Overflow](http://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-github).

+### Windows

+> Caching the credentials is required if you're using the Kendo UI Bower package in an **ASP.NET vNext** project.

+1. Create a text file called `_netrc` in your home directory (e.g. `c:\users\jane\_netrc`).
+1. Declare a HOME environment variable:

+    ```
+    C:\> SETX HOME %USERPROFILE%
+    ```
+1. Add the credentials using the format listed above.

+Git might have problems resolving your home directory if it contains spaces in its path (e.g. `c:\Documents and Settings\jane`).
+You should update your %HOME% environment variable to point to a directory with no spaces in its name.

+### Linux, OS X and Unix-like systems

+1. Create a file called `.netrc` in your home directory (`~/.netrc`).
+Make sure you modify the file permissions to make it readable only to you.

+    ```sh
+    touch ~/.netrc
+    chmod 0600 ~/.netrc
+    ```
+1. Add the credentials using the format listed below.

 ### Sample ~/.netrc file contents